20 things to know before moving

 1. Swedes love their coffee

-Few people drink more coffee than the Swedes.
-In Sweden, coffee drinking is fostered through a tradition called 'fika'Â â in which friends, family or colleagues meet for coffee or tea, often with something sweet on the side.
+In Sweden, coffee drinking is fostered through a tradition called fika – in which friends, family or colleagues meet for coffee or tea, often with something sweet on the side.
 Most Swedes will enjoy at least one fika a day as an opportunity to bond.

 Check out the recipe for chocolate balls, one of the Swedes' fika favourites, below.

-2. Physical queues â and digital solutions
+2. Physical queues – and digital solutions

-At a pharmacy or your local grocery storeâs meat counter, youâll be forced to exercise patience as you wait to be served in a numbered queue.
-Many businesses have a ticketing system â usually a small machine hung on a wall that dispenses number notes.
-Once you grab your ticket, youâll have to wait until your number shows up on a screen before you can proceed to the counter.
+At a pharmacy or your local grocery store’s meat counter, you’ll be forced to exercise patience as you wait to be served in a numbered queue.
+Many businesses have a ticketing system, where you grab a ticket and then wait until your number shows up on a screen before you can proceed to the counter.

 But let it also be known that Sweden is a highly digital country, with plenty of online solutions.
 Many errands at the Swedish Tax Agency, for instance, can be done electronically.
 In 2023, nearly 7 million Swedes submitted their tax returns online.
 How's that for saving the paper in paperwork?